realA10001986/Time-Circuits-Display-DMX/README.md

     <tr><td>58</td><td>Speedo: Brightness (0-255)</td></tr>
 </table>

-If DMX_USE_VERIFY is defined in tcd_global.h, a DMX packet verifier is implemented.
-Channel 46 must be at value 100, otherwise the DMX packet is ignored.
+If DMX_USE_VERIFY is defined in tcd_global.h, a simple DMX packet verifier filters out malformed/corrupt DMX packets.
+For a packet to be considered valid, channel 46 must be at value 100.
+If this channel is set to any other value, the packet is ignored.
 This feature is disabled by default, because it hinders a global black out - unless your DMX controller can exclude channels from global black out.

 ### Build information